IntelliJ Platform Plugin SDK Help

 Plugins

-pluginId:version or pluginId:version@channel
+• pluginId:version or

-The plugin(id, version, group) helpers accepts group as a third parameter, set by default to the common JetBrains Marketplace plugin artifacts group: com.jetbrains.plugins.
+Alternatively, use plugin(id, version, group) where the group parameter can define a plugin release channel, like @eap or a full Maven coordinates group.
+It is set by default to the common JetBrains Marketplace plugin artifacts group com.jetbrains.plugins.

 The group parameter can also describe the release channel by prefixing the value with @ character, like @eap or @nightly.
 The channel value is used to prepend the JetBrains Marketplace group and build nightly.com.jetbrains.plugins.

-If defined explicitly, can be used along with any custom plugin repository, like: org.acme.plugins.
+If defined explicitly, can be used along with any custom plugin repository, like org.acme.plugins.

 Testing